umbrellio/laravel-pg-extensions/README.md

 ## Custom Extensions

-1. Create a repository for your extension.
+1).
+Create a repository for your extension.

-2. Add this package as a dependency in composer, ex:
+2).
+Add this package as a dependency in composer.

-   `composer require umbrellio/laravel-pg-extensions 2.*`
-3. Inherit the classes you intend to extend from abstract classes with namespace:
+3).
+Inherit the classes you intend to extend from abstract classes with namespace: `namespace Umbrellio\Postgres\Extensions`

-   `namespace Umbrellio\Postgres\Schema\Extensions`
-4. Implement extension methods in closures, example:
+4).
+Implement extension methods in closures, example:

 ```php
 use Umbrellio\Postgres\Extensions\Schema\AbstractBlueprint;
 class SomeBlueprint extends AbstractBlueprint
 {
    public function someMethod()